 What Requires A Permit?

-Prior to the start of the construction project on your property complete the Building Permit Application.
+Prior to the start of the construction project on your property complete the Building Permit Application(PDF).
 Our staff will review your application and inform you, in writing, if a permit is not required for your project.
 When you apply for a permit, you will need to provide a copy of your contract with the scope of work (if you are not doing the work yourself) and any construction plans.
+You may also view our Pennsylvania Uniform Construction Code Guide(PDF) for more information on permit requirements.

 Protection For You & Your Neighbors